MoLabsMedia/design-patterns/ILLUSTRATIONS.md

 Info # info.clone -> return _info
 ```

+- a product provide method to 'clone/copy/duplicate' itsself to lessen the costly creation procedure

 ### Singleton
 ```coffeescript
 Proc # Proc.getInstance( Info )
   # _info ?= new Info()
 ```

+- a product provide static method to check existence of its instance and instantiate if not exist

 ## Structural patterns
 ### Adapter